-Within KS1, reading starts as "decoding"; the ability to recognise and say the words on the page.
-This is known one of the first reading skills taught.
-As the children develop through KS1 and into KS2, more time is spent on developing the children's understanding of retrieval, inference and understanding, so that each child is able to analyse a text, drawing out the reasoning for the use of language and so that they are able to explain the author's intent.
+Within KS2, reading is far more than being able to say the words on the page.
+This is known as decoding and is one of the first reading skills taught.
+As the children become older, far more time is spent on developing the children's understanding of retrieval, inference and understanding, so that each child is able to to analyse a text, drawing out the reasoning for the use of language and so that they are able to explain the author's intent.
 Children need to develop these important skills: